markmoxon/elite-source-code-bbc-micro-cassette/sources/README.md

 This folder contains the annotated source code.

-* `elite-source.asm` contains the main source code for Elite
+* `elite-source.asm` contains the main source code for the cassette version of Elite

 * `elite-loader.asm` contains the source for the loader